Yotsuhadesu/cyberseecurity-notes/linux/linux-commands.md

 - `..` - refers to parent directory
   - if you are at /home/username/directory, using ls .. will show the list of files inside /home/username
 - `.` - referes to current directory
   - cd . will do nothing

- ## Wildcards - shortcut for grouping (finding, moving, et.) files using a pattern
+ ## Wildcards - shortcut for grouping (finding, moving, etc.) files using a pattern
  - `*`
    - rm *.log will remove files that ends with .log
  - `?`